Lordworms/backup_software/README.md

-"# a simple backup software which could run on Windows" 'simple backup_software which can run on windows'
+simple backup_software which can run on windows